MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/delete-legacy-cds-database.md

 1. Edit the script to set the `$EnvironmentName` and `$DatabaseId` variables with the GUID values you got from [Step 1: Get your environment and database ids](#step-1-get-your-environment-and-database-ids).

-1. Copy the edited script and paste it into the PowerShell command window you opened in [Step 2: Install scripts and open PowerShell](#step-2-install-scripts-and-open-powershell)
+1. Copy the edited script and paste it into the PowerShell command window you opened in [Step 2: Open PowerShell and install PowerShell module](#step-2-open-powershell-and-install-powershell-module)

 1. Press **Enter** to run the script.

 1. Enter your account credentials in the dialog that opens.

     ![Prompt for credentials](media/add-powerappsaccount-dialog.png)